 Form 8300 is essential for any business or individual receiving a cash payment over $10,000 within 12 months.
 This form is used to help regulate companies and self-employed individuals that often receive large payments in one go.
 The factor that confuses most people is that this relates to single payments.
 If you receive over $10,000 in multiple small amounts, you won’t need to file Form 8300.
 The primary aim of this form is to track money transactions and be sure that businesses are reporting large payments.

 Are business or personal checks considered cash?

 You may wonder whether checks need to be reported on Form 8300.
 Checks are considered cash transactions.
 So long as the value exceeds $10,000, cashier’s checks are cash transactions.
 The only exception is for a loan payment.

 Being paid in cash (or coin!) over $10,000 in a single transaction is the most apparent payment under this form.
 However, it also relates to charges that combine to form an overall amount.
 This sounds confusing, and it’s where many people slip up.

 If you receive separate payments for separate things, they don’t have to be included on Form 8300.
-But, if you’re paid in cash installments, i.e. a connected transaction, you will need to make sure you take care of filing Form 8300 if the total payment is over $10,000.
+But, if you’re paid in cash installments, i.e., a connected transaction, you will need to make sure you take care of filing Form 8300 if the total payment is over $10,000.
 For example, someone spends $15,000 on your business in three installments of $5,000.
 Each cash payment is under $10,000, but the total sum of this payment is over the threshold.
-You could end up receiving criminal penalties if you do not fulfil your reporting requirements in this regard or you incorrectly go about filing form 8300.
+You could end up receiving criminal penalties if you do not fulfill your reporting requirements in this regard or you incorrectly go about filing form 8300.